steffenwoell/steffenwoell.github.io/imprint.md

 ## Privacy Policy

+{: .box-success}
-<p>This personal, non-commercial website is committed to the strictest standards of data protection and user privacy.
+This personal, non-commercial website is committed to the strictest standards of data protection and user privacy.
 It follows a zero cookie and zero plugin policy.
-No personal data (e.g., browser fingerprints or IP addresses) is  processed or stored to identify or track vistors.</p>
+No personal data (e.g., browser fingerprints or IP addresses) is  processed or stored to identify or track vistors.